Anomaly Awareness: Anomaly Awareness for Boosted hadronic phenomena

 With all these caveats in mind, we describe a procedure one could follow to use AA in order to increase detection of anomalies.

-To claim an anomaly detection we need a statistical criteria to determine how many anomalous events ($N_{An}$) over SM events $N_{SM}$ are required.
-For example a typical criteria is:
+To claim anomaly detection we need a statistical criteria to determine how many anomalous events ($N_{An}$) over SM events $N_{SM}$ are required.
+A typical criteria used is:

-where one can choose a value, $N_{An}/\sqrt{N_{SM}} =$ 5, as a benchmark to claim the significance of the anomalies is above fluctuations in the SM background.
+where $\cal S$ indicates statistical significance and one can choose a value, $N_{An}/\sqrt{N_{SM}} =$ 5, as a benchmark to claim the significance of the anomalies is above statistical fluctuations in the SM background with a 5-$\sigma$ confidence level.
+This criteria is commonly used in Particle Physics, see e.g. Ref.~\cite{Barducci:2015ffa} for a typical use of this criteria to claim discovery or exclusion of new phenomena.
+Also, it is worth noticing that the criteria cited in Eq.~\ref{eq:criteria} is an asymptotic limit of a more robust statistical treatment for a large number of events, see Ref.~\cite{Cowan:2010js} for more details.

 The number of events $N_{An, \, SM}$ depends on how often these types of events are produced in LHC collisions, i.e. the cross-sections $\sigma_{An, \, SM}$.
 It also depends on the thresholds we choose when applying the algorithm, i.e. how many of these events we reject and collect.

 In Figures~\ref{fig:WjetAA} and ~\ref{fig:2to5}, one could choose such criteria as a window in the output probability of the classifier

 and scan different windows to obtain the maximum efficiency to collect anomalies and reject SM events.